Sam-Castaneda13/c0724-code-solutions/typescript-modal/typescript-modal-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is the `<dialog>` element used for?
+For open a modal or have something appear on the screen

-- How do you display a modal dialog?
+- How do you display a modal dialog? using .openModal or .open

-- How do you hide a modal dialog?
+- How do you hide a modal dialog? .close

-- What is the difference between the `showModal` & `show` methods?
+- What is the difference between the `showModal` & `show` methods? showModal will affect dialog elements while show doesn't affect it.

 ## Notes